attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_dc/README.md

 ###Tip!
 Get authorization first

-The Device Capabilities API requires user consent to obtain location information for a given mobile device.
+The Device Capabilities API requires user consent to obtain device information for a given mobile device.
 Att.Provider has a method to request authorization from the user to allow your application to obtain that information.

 When you ask for authorization you ask the user to grant permission for access to specific information about their device, or about functions performed on behalf of the device (the authorization scope).
 For Device Capabilities, the authorization scope is **DC** and may be obtained as shown in the following section.